abcom/bk_abcom.github.com/_posts/2013-05-17-blogging-with-jekyll-bootstrap.md

 tags: [jekyll,bootstrap]
 ---

-Finally, I have decided to go with Jekyll for my personal blog and have chosen Jekyll- Bootstrap to reduce design/tweak effort ;).
+Finally, I have decided to use Jekyll for my personal blog on Information Security and have chosen [Jekyll-Bootstrap](http://jekyllbootstrap.com), thinking I would spent less effort for design/ configuration tweaks ;).

+To be honest, I didn't like any of ready-made the Jekyll-Bootstrap themes, so this blog is based on [Bootswatch theme](https://github.com/geevi/theme-bootswatch).

 {% include JB/setup %}